 NSC members participate in all of the above activities but most interest has been in back country touring.
-A brief introduction to the equipment used follows.
-There is more information and suggested clothing and camping fear lists in the members section under 'New Members Kit'
+Here's a brief introduction to the equipment used.
+There is more information and suggested clothing and gear lists in the members section under 'Trip Preparation' and 'Gear'.

 Are designed for use with normal bushwalking boots.
 Snowshoeing takes much less time to learn than skiing and snowshoes can sometimes outperform skis in confined areas and very soft snow.
 They are however slower and more tiring in most Australian conditions.
 Once you've been a skier, you may get frustrated not being able to slide down hills!